-Assistant Professor at Department of Computer Science of Università degli Studi di Milano (Italy), where she obtained her PhD in Computer Science.
+Assistant Professor (Tenure Track) at Department of Information Engineering of Università degli Studi di Brescia (Italy).
+She obtained her PhD in Computer Science at Università degli Studi di Milano.
 Her research interests are Human-Computer Interaction, End-User Development, Computer Semiotics and Semiotic Engineering, Creative and Participatory Design.
 She has been involved in several International and Italian projects in collaboration with universities, research institutes, and private companies.

 Associate Professor in Sociotechnical Design and Head of The Sociotechnical Centre for Internationalisation and User Experience at the University of West London.
 He is also co-chair of the sociotechnical specialist group for the British Computer Society.
 His interests lie in the sociotechnical and cultural aspects of systems design, development and use.
 In pursuing these interests, he has been involved as researcher and consultant in several projects in the UK and overseas in the domains of e-learning in social development, e-commerce, e-governance, and enterprise resource planning systems.

 Associate Professor (w/ Habil.) at the University of Madeira, senior researcher and deputy president for scientific affairs at the Interactive Technologies Institute, Portugal, and a collaborator at the Intelligent Multimodal Interfaces Group at INESC-ID Lisbon.
 Pedro Campos has been teaching Human-Computer Interaction to Carnegie-Mellon University’s students for the last ten years, thus helping them shape the industry.
 He has authored more than 100 scientific publications in the field.
 He co-founded three successful tech-based companies over the last ten years and holds a patent pending to the European Patent Office.